 Item 1A.
-Risk Factors.
+Risk Factors

-There have been no material changes in our risk factors from those disclosed in our Annual Report on Form 10-K for the fiscal year ended October 31, 2016, or from those disclosed in our Registration Statement on Form S-1 filed on January 27, 2017.
+There have been no material changes in our risk factors from those disclosed in our Annual Report on Form 10-K for the fiscal year ended October 31, 2016.

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds.
+Unregistered Sales of Equity Securities and Use of Proceeds .